e271828e/Flight.jl/docs/notes/design/framework_spec.md

 the patch wins and provenance keeps both sources, while collisions *within* a layer remain errors; variadic ([§14.6][s14-6]).

+<a id="g-root-input-totality"></a>**root-input totality** — the pre-write requirement that an application establishing
+a complete world over virgin stores — `init!`, trim setup, trim commit — cover every root input.
+Conditions themselves are legitimately partial; a shortfall is `UninitializedInputs`, collected and declaration-ordered, leaving the simulation untouched ([§14.6][s14-6]).

 <a id="g-service-lifecycle"></a>**service lifecycle** — the `Simulation` states `built` / `initialized` /
 `running` / `stopped` / `errored` ([§12.6][s12-6]) and each service's legality against them; a violation is `ServiceLifecycle`, and `errored` is terminal for all four services ([§14][s14]).

-<a id="g-slot-totality"></a>**slot totality** — the pre-write requirement that an application establishing
-a complete world over virgin stores — `init!`, trim setup, trim commit — cover every root slot.
-Conditions themselves are legitimately partial; a shortfall is `UninitializedSlots`, collected and declaration-ordered, leaving the simulation untouched ([§14.6][s14-6]).

 <a id="g-taps"></a>**taps** — the three selector lists (`x`, `u`, `y`) declaring what
 linearization seeds and reports, with an optional component index so a vector